Check back often to learn about different events available on-campus!

 - Awareness Flags, October 3-31 on the JAYwalk.
 34,560 people experience rape, physical violence or stalking by an intimate partner per day in the United States.
 Each flag represents 24 people.
 The amount of people that experience intimate partner violence per minute in the U.S

-- Take Back the Night, October 25th - a local version of the national Take Back the Night march.
+- Take Back the Night, October 24th - our local version of the national Take Back the Night march.
 Take back the Night is an event centered around the mission of ending sexual, romantic, and domestic violence.
 Sponsored by the Bishop Way and Women's Resource Center.
-Check back for specific event time and location.
+Check the OWU Daily for event time and location details.

 Past Major Events & Guest Speakers: